torikulhabib/nino/README.md

 Features:

 * Small window application features.
-* Alert when no internet connection is connected.
+* Alert when no internet connection is available.
-* Many color theme choices available.
+* Many color theme choices are available.
-* lock position on the desktop.
+* Lock position on the desktop.
 * Save the position of the widget.
 * The choice is always above the screen or below.